 Princeton University ID

-Your PUID gives you access to many important University facilities and services, such as the libraries, gym, computer center, and various cafeterias on campus.
+Your official Princeton University ID, the TigerCard, gives you access to many important University facilities and services, such as the libraries, gym, and various cafeterias on campus.

 Note: Any changes in your name, home address or social security number must be reported to the ID office.
 If you lose your card, there is a replacement fee of $15.00.